Corbett · Central Highlands

 Carn Dearg — common questions

-- Can I bring my dog up Carn Dearg?
+- Can dogs go up Carn Dearg?

 - No usable signal at Corrour station or on the hill — central Rannoch Moor is one of the largest mobile blackspots in Britain